 GeneCards Summary for CASP8 Gene

-CASP8 (Caspase 8, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP8 include autoimmune lymphoproliferative syndrome with recurrent viral infections and autoimmune lymphoproliferative syndrome, type iib.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include cysteine-type peptidase activity and cysteine-type endopeptidase activity.
-An important paralog of this gene is CASP1.
+CASP8 (Caspase 8) is a Protein Coding gene.
+Diseases associated with CASP8 include Caspase 8 Deficiency and Hepatocellular Carcinoma.
+Among its related pathways are Granzyme Pathway and Presenilin-Mediated Signaling.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity.
+An important paralog of this gene is CASP10.

 UniProtKB/Swiss-Prot Summary for CASP8 Gene